git-comment/git-comment/docs/Roadmap.md

 ### Comment grouping unit

-Build a specification for comment grouping as a part of a unified merge request/issue tracking system.
+Write a specification for comment grouping as a part of a unified merge request/issue tracking system.